aai540-group3/project/docs/SRS.md

 ### 2.1 Product Perspective

-The machine learning system is an independent project developed from scratch.
-It will leverage open-source technologies and align with MLOps best practices.
-The system addresses the problem of predicting 30-day hospital readmissions among diabetic patients, aiming to assist healthcare providers in making informed decisions to reduce readmission rates.
+The ML system is an independent project developed by a team of students as part of their coursework.
+It leverages MLOps practices to create a production-ready ML system that addresses the problem of predicting hospital readmissions.

 ### 2.2 Product Functions

-The system will perform the following functions:
+- **Problem Definition**: Define the ML problem of hospital readmission prediction.
+- **Impact Measurement**: Establish metrics to measure the impact of the ML system.
+- **Security and Ethical Compliance**: Address security, bias, and ethical concerns.

-- **Data Ingestion**: Load datasets from Hugging Face Datasets and store them securely.
+- **Data Ingestion**: Acquire and manage relevant datasets.
-- **Data Processing**: Clean and preprocess data using Pandas.
+- **Data Engineering**: Perform data cleaning and preprocessing.
-- **Feature Engineering**: Generate new features to enhance model performance.
+- **Feature Engineering**: Extract and create meaningful features.
-- **Model Training**: Train models using Scikit-learn (Logistic Regression) and AutoGluon.
-- **Model Evaluation**: Evaluate models using standard metrics and visualizations.
+- **Model Training and Evaluation**: Train models and evaluate their performance.
-- **Model Deployment**: Deploy models as API endpoints using Hugging Face Spaces.
+- **Model Deployment**: Deploy models for inference.
-- **Model Monitoring**: Monitor model performance using DVCLive and DVC Studio.
+- **Model Monitoring**: Monitor model performance over time.
-- **CI/CD Pipeline**: Automate workflows using GitHub Actions.
-- **Infrastructure Management**: Use Terraform for infrastructure provisioning.
+- **CI/CD Processes**: Implement automated integration and deployment pipelines.

 ### 2.3 User Classes and Characteristics

-- **Data Scientists**: Users who will develop and train machine learning models.
+- **Data Scientists**: Users who develop and validate ML models.
-- **ML Engineers**: Users responsible for deploying and maintaining the ML system's infrastructure.
+- **ML Engineers**: Users responsible for deploying and maintaining the ML system.
-- **Healthcare Providers**: End-users who will utilize the predictions to improve patient care.
+- **Healthcare Stakeholders**: Users who utilize the predictions to make informed decisions.
-- **Project Managers**: Users who will oversee project progress and ensure alignment with goals.
+- **Course Instructors**: Evaluators who assess the project's adherence to requirements.

 ### 2.4 Operating Environment

-- **Development Environment**: Local machines with Python 3.x and necessary libraries.
+- **Development Environment**: Systems capable of supporting ML development tools and languages.
-- **Deployment Environment**: Hosted on cloud platforms like Hugging Face Spaces and AWS S3.
-- **Supported Operating Systems**: Linux, Windows, macOS.
+- **Deployment Environment**: Platforms that can host the ML models and serve predictions.
+- **Data Storage Environment**: Secure storage solutions for datasets and artifacts.

 ### 2.5 Design and Implementation Constraints

-- **Programming Language**: Python 3.x.
-- **Libraries and Frameworks**: Pandas, Scikit-learn, AutoGluon, DVC, DVCLive.
-- **Tools**: Git, GitHub, GitHub Actions, Terraform, Codacy.
-- **Data Privacy**: Compliance with data protection regulations; use of anonymized data.
-- **Resource Limitations**: Use of AWS Free Tier services to minimize costs.
+- The system must comply with the course's project requirements and deadlines.
+- The team must collaborate effectively, with equitable contributions.
+- The system must be developed using appropriate open-source technologies.
+- Data sources must meet the specified size and quality criteria.

 ### 2.6 Assumptions and Dependencies

-- **Team Expertise**: Assumes team members are proficient in Python and familiar with ML tools.
+- The team has access to necessary computational resources and tools.
-- **Data Availability**: Assumes access to the required datasets without restrictions.
+- The datasets used are appropriate and available for use without restrictions.
-- **Third-Party Services**: Reliance on availability and stability of external services like GitHub, AWS, and Hugging Face.
+- Team members possess the required skills in ML and MLOps practices.

 ---